zohyos7/My_Website/content/publication/Zoh-2023-u/index.md

 +++
+title = ""

-title = "Behavioral and neural evidence for a two-dimensional model of utilitarianism"
+titletwo = "Behavioral and neural evidence for a two-dimensional model of utilitarianism"

 date = 2023-06-03T00:00:00
 draft = false